pvinis/stevenhicks.me/blog/2020/03/saving-myself-one-minute-per-day-netlify-functions-custom-search-engine.md

 date: 2020-03-04T12:00:00
 tags: post
 layout: blog
 snippet: I built a URL expander with Netlify functions, and connected my browser to it with a custom search engine.
-It saves about 1 minute per day and it was totally worth it.
+It saves about 1 minute per day and now it feels like my search bar is a CLI.
 tagline: I built a URL expander with Netlify functions, and connected my browser to it with a custom search engine.
-It saves about 1 minute per day and it was totally worth it.
+It saves about 1 minute per day and now it feels like my search bar is a CLI.
 ---

 I visit the [artsy/reaction](https://github.com/artsy/reaction) repository in GitHub about 15 times a day.
 It's the repo I most contribute to at Artsy, and I spend a lot of time working with PRs there.